-The basic reason for masking up is to protect indoor and outdoor areas that we don’t want overspray or paint on.
+The basic reason for masking up is to protect indoor and outdoor areas that you don’t want to overspray or paint on.
+Protect your surfaces from unnecessary paint or concrete splatter with Mask Up Outdoors.

 Even though this could be seen as the most vital step for a successful job we still find applicators using a variety of methods and tools to make this an efficient and effective part of surface preparation.